Singapore's miracle economy wrestles with immigration in jubilee year

 "There are trade-offs.
 If we have no foreign workers, our economy suffers, our own lives suffer.
 We have a lot of foreign workers, the economy will do well, (but) we have other social pressures, other problems," Lee was quoted by the local Straits Times newspaper as saying.

-Lee said the government will review the foreign labour situation in a few years.
+Lee said the government will review the foreign labor situation in a few years.

 "OVERKILL"